hwesselmann/ranking-info/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## ranking-info

+This is a small web-application aiming at providing accessible information on the German national tennis youth rankings.

+### Prerequisites

+This application is developed using

-* Ruby version
+* Ruby 2.6.5

-* System dependencies

-* Configuration
+* Rails 6.0.2.2

-* Database creation
+* SQLite3

-* Database initialization
+### Database setup

+To setup a developement database, check config/database.yml and then run __rake db:migrate__

+### Tests

-* How to run the test suite
+To run the test suites, run __rake test__

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...